What Is the Embodiment Laboratory, Really?

 What This Means in Reality

 There is no cohort to keep pace with.
 There is no external sequence that decides your readiness before you do.
-There is no predetermined place you are meant to arrive by the end of six months.
+There is no predetermined place you are meant to arrive by some appointed end.

 Why It Was Built This Way